The notion of circular economy is relatively new.

 Starting from the classic concept of the linear economy which has significant environmental impacts by promoting the waste of raw resources, it is a new concept which represents numerous ecological, social and economic advantages.

 In order to fully understand the difference between the two concepts, we will take the example of the life cycle of clothing.

 The linear economy

-Throughout this process, energy is consumed, so this model implies that we consume natural resources (cotton) and energy to manufacture garments that will ultimately become waste.
+So this model implies that we consume natural resources (cotton) and energy to make clothes that will ultimately become waste.

 The circular economy